technix/atrament-web-ui/README.md

 | :-------- | :------------------------- |
 | `# UNCLICKABLE` | The choice can't be selected.
 Alternative names: `#DISABLED`, `#INACTIVE` |
 | `# CLASS: classname` | Apply CSS class to the choice `<button>` element. |

+## Save management

+Atrament Web UI supports the following save types:

+1. **Autosave**.
+By default, game saves its progress after each choice.
+If autosave is present for the game, player can continue playing by clicking "Continue" in the main menu.
+When global tag `autosave: false` is present, autosaving is disabled.
+If autosaving is disabled and there are no saved checkpoints, "Continue" button will not be available.
+2. **Checkpoints**.
+They are controlled by knot tags `#CHECKPOINT` and `#RESTART_FROM_CHECKPOINT`.
+Authors can use named checkpoints, adding names to these tags.
+If there are no autosave, players can continue playing from latest saved checkpoint by clicking "Continue" in the main menu.
+3. **Saves**.
+They are disabled by default.
+Authors can set global tag `#saves` to define amount of available save slots.
+Players can save and load games using the slots provided.
+If global tag `#load_from_checkpoints` is set, players can also load game from any saved checkpoint.

+In addition to above, Atrament Web UI supports **sessions**, which can be enabled by global tag `#sessions`.
+If they are enabled, players have to choose game session before starting a game.
+Each session has its own autosaves, checkpoints, and saves.

 ## "Click to continue"